-Pregnant mamas experience puffy feet due to the fact that they're carrying around a bowling ball in their tummy and have nearly twice the blood volume in their bodies.
+Pregnant mamas experience puffy feet due to the fact that they're carrying around a bowling ball in their tummy and have nearly twice the blood volume in their bodies as usual.
 Swelling can be particularly bad in the summer months due to heat or if mom is dehydrated.

 I had feet swelling the last 6 weeks or so of my first pregnancy.
-The second time around, I found that eating more protein helped to ward of swelling.
+The second time around, I found that eating more protein helped to ward off swelling.
 So, be sure to shoot for at least 80 grams of protein a day.
-You might want to experiment with 100 grams for a few days and see if it helps your edema.
+You might even want to experiment with 100 grams for a few days to see if it helps your edema.

-Believe it or not, some mamas find relief from swelling by adding a little good quality sea salt to their diet.
+Believe it or not, some mamas also find relief from swelling by adding a little good-quality sea salt to their diet.
 Both protein and salt act as sponges to hold water inside blood vessels.
 When there is not enough of these two elements in your diet, fluid leaks out of the blood vessels and into the surrounding tissue—and voilà, swelling!

 Regular exercise and drinking plenty of fluids also help.
-Check out our post for natural solutions to swollen feet during pregnancy.
+Check out our post on natural solutions for swollen feet during pregnancy.